bwesterb/twittermost/README.md

 1. `@matteruser trust username`

-Like a chicken which hasn't seen its mother yet, the twittermost bot will trust anyone initially, until it's told who to trust.
+Like a chick which hasn't seen its mother yet, the twittermost bot will trust anyone initially, until it's told who to trust.

 2. `@matteruser distrust username`
    Removes the given Mattermost user from the trusted users.